ahbou/ahmed/Readme.md

 I'm currently the iOS Lead at Prism.io where we're making screenshots suck less.

+Our screenshot editor just made it to the #1 spot on ProductHunt.

 I just made the top 200 indie developers macrumors list!